microsoft/FluidFramework/README.md

 # Prague

 ![Prague](http://wallpapers-best.com/uploads/posts/2015-09/18_prague.jpg)

-Prague enables distributed, collaborative applications by providing developers with eventually consistent "Distributed Data Structures", a flexible component and app model ("Chaincode"), and a reference server implementation with minimal COGS ("Routerlicious.")
+Prague enables distributed, collaborative applications by providing developers with eventually consistent [Distributed Data Structures](https://praguedocs.azurewebsites.net/get-started/dds.html), a flexible component and app model ("Chaincode"), and a reference server implementation with minimal COGS ("Routerlicious.")

 Teams are using Prague for low latency collaboration, zero setup data persistance, and on-by-default cross app compatibility.
-Among other projects, our partner teams are building components for text editing, gaming, command line tooling, and IOT.
+Among other projects, our partner teams are building components for text editing, gaming, command line tooling, and IoT.

 ## Build with Prague

-Use [Yo Prague](./tools/generator-prague/README.md) to get set up quickly.
-(After cloning the Prague repo)
+Use [Yo Prague](./tools/generator-prague/README.md) to get set up quickly after cloning the Prague repo.

 First, do these one time steps: